Why does my blog keep posting spam or sending out spam messages?

 - Voila!
 You're in!

 How will two-factor authentication work when I log in through iOS or Android apps?

 When you have two-factor authentication turned on, you'll need to generate a special one-time-use password in order to log in through your mobile apps.
-You can generate one through your Account Settings page.
+Using either app, you should receive the code via text or through an authenticator app, depending on which method you chose during setup.
 Don't worry about memorizing that password, by the way.
 You'll only need it once, and it's really stupid-looking anyway.